 White River National Forest—Northwest Colorado

 White River National Forest in Colorado is ideal for experienced campers, so it is not recommended for your first winter camping trip.
 However, if you have already tried camping during the winter and absolutely loved it, the snow-capped peaks of Colorado are waiting for you!
 Whether you wish to ski, hunt, or fish, this National Forest and its 2,285,000 acres of land will provide ample opportunities for your favorite activities.
+You'll want to take along a tent so that you can stay toasty and warm during your visit.
+Some of the best tents in winter are easy to carry, durable, and have a canopy to protect you from the weather.

 Mississippi Palisades—Savanna, Illinois